lucascoelhof/CarND-LaneLines-P1/README.md

 ### 3. Canny detection
-The [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) is a method to find edges in a image.
+The [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) is a method to find edges in an image.
 It is based on the gradient of pixel intensities.
 I've used `cv2.Canny(img, low_threshold, high_threshold)`.
 `low_threshold` and `high_threshold` are parameters set to filter the gradient values, so only values between `low_threshold` and `high_threshold` are kept.
 This part was critical, because depending on the road conditions,